 The final evaluation is a manual analysis of the coverage results in the \emph{User Management} and \emph{Person Controller} benchmarks to understand the causes for the low branch coverage and how close the generated tests are to optimal coverage \vs a hand-crafted test suite.
 As seen in \Cref{fig:TGenEval}, all the tools produce low coverage \ie branch coverage under $10\%$ on these two benchmarks.
-For each uncovered branch reported by Jacoco, we manually investigated whether the branch was truly unreachable code or if there are specific input conditions or API interactions that could result in the execution of the code.
-Our goal is to understand how close the achieved coverage is to the theoretical upper bound and whether there are any systematic ways to improve the coverage.
+For each uncovered branch reported by Jacoco, we manually investigated whether the branch was truly unreachable code or if there are specific API interactions that could result in the execution of the code.
+Our goal is to understand the delta between the achieved coverage and the theoretical upper bound.

-Beginning with the \emph{User Management} application, which is just over $2.8k$ lines of code, we manually analyzed each uncovered branch and associated code.
+Beginning with the \emph{User Management} application, just over $2.8k$ lines of code, we manually analyzed each uncovered branch and associated code.
 This investigation revealed extensive sections of code that were auto-generated via Lombok~\cite{lombok} annotations.
 Lombok generates default method implementations including code for getters/setters, equality, hashcode, and toString methods.
 As the \emph{User Management} benchmark is a small application, we were able to manually inspect the entire codebase, including possible implicit calls to hashcode and equals in map/set uses, to check if a branch was truly unreachable.
-After this manual inspection and there were 8 uncovered branches that were possibly reachable -- indicating that despite the low coverage reported by Jacoco, the test suite generated by \projName was in fact nearly ideal and even a perfect test suite would only marginally increase the coverage amounts.
+After this manual inspection we identified only $8$ uncovered branches that were possibly reachable -- indicating that despite the low coverage reported by Jacoco, the test suite generated by \projName was in fact nearly ideal and even a perfect test suite would only marginally increase the coverage amounts.

-We performed a similar analysis on the (smaller) \emph{Person Controller} application.
-As with \emph{User Management}, our analysis revealed that, again, the uncovered code was from default implementations of common methods.
-Based on a manual inspection of the code, $600$ lines in total, we were able to confirm that all of the uncovered branches were in unreachable code -- making the effective code coverage $100\%$.
+A similar analysis on the \emph{Person Controller} application revealed that, again, the uncovered code was default implementations of common methods.
+Based on a manual inspection of the code, $600$ lines in total, we confirmed that all of the uncovered branches were in unreachable code -- making the effective code coverage $100\%$.